 The deepest portion of the Great Artesian Basin (in the north-east) is not extensively developed because development costs are large in proportion to the carrying capacity of the arid land.
-However, deep boreholes have been drilled by the Government to provide watering places along stock routes, and pastoralists rely largely on supplies from non-pressure aquifers at shallower depths.
+However, deep boreholes have been drilled by the government to provide watering places along stock routes, and pastoralists rely largely on supplies from non-pressure aquifers at shallower depths.
+Marree township is supplied from this source, its deepest bore being 575 feet.

-The use of the waters of the Murray Basin is essential to settlement in the Murray Mallee country and in the south-east of the State, especially for farms, but also for township supplies to Mount Gambier, Naracoorte, Bordertown, Pinnaroo and Penola.
-The deepest township borehole is 357 feet.
+The use of the waters of the Murray Basin is essential to settlement in the Murray Mallee country and in the south-east of the State, especially for farms, but also for township supplies to Mount Gambier, Naracoorte, Bordertown, Pinnaroo, Penola, Lamaroo, Coonalpyn, Nangwarry, Mount Burr, Kingston (S.E.), Parilla and Karoonda.
+The deepest bore in this Basin is 415 feet.
+Towns elsewhere which are supplied from bores include Mount Barker, Port Lincoln, St. Kilda, Peterborough, Warooka and Willunga.